bbauska/W3Cx-3of5/README.md

 This week, we will look at some of the most useful APIs.
 Others will be covered in the <a href="https://www.edx.org/course/html5-apps-and-games">W3C HTML5 Apps and Games course</a>:
 <ul>
-<li><b>The "Web Storage" API, sort of "super cookies", for storing pairs of key/values client side.</b> This API is useful for enabling Web sites to save/restore their state, or for writing *serverless* applications.
+<li><b>The "Web Storage" API, sort of "super cookies", for storing pairs of key/values client side.</b> This API is useful for enabling Web sites to save/restore their state, or for writing <i>serverless</i> applications.
 You will see a small contact manager that stores its data locally, without the need for a remote Web server.</li>
 <li><b>The File API, that enables Web applications to work with local files</b>.
 For example, a picture editor, or ./images player that can work with your music and video files - the ones on your phone or your hard disk!
 With this API you will also be able to preview image files directly in your page - there is no need to send them to a remote server.</li>
 </ul>